Keyboard shortcuts

 $$Z = \begin{pmatrix} 1 \ \text{io} \ W \end{pmatrix}$$

-The public inputs/outputs (io): Values the verifier already knows and agrees upon.
+The public inputs/outputs (io): Values the verifier knows.
 For a hash preimage proof, this is the hash value $y$.
-For a transaction validity proof, this might include the transaction amount and recipient.
+For a transaction validity proof, it might include the transaction amount and recipient.

-The private witness (W): The secret values only the prover knows.
-This is what the prover is demonstrating knowledge of without revealing.
+The private witness (W): The secret values only the prover knows, plus all intermediate computation values.

 IndexValueDescription